Ninigi/ecto_dripper/README.md

 ## Composable Queries

-Composable in this case means "pipable", as in create a bunch of queries you can pipe together, or use the convenince function `query_all/2` to create queries from arguments.
+Composable in this case means "pipable", as in create a bunch of queries you can pipe together, or use the convenience function `query_all/2` to create queries from arguments.

 Because of elixirs awesome pattern matching, we can just blindly pipe query functions together and only apply them if a certain key is in the arguments.